StevenPG/coding-steve/_posts/2024-09-19-Easy-Spring-Rest-Client-with-OAuth2.markdown

 # Brief

-My goal is to make posts like this to SIMPLEST place on the internet to learn how to do things that caused me trouble.
+My goal is to make posts like this the SIMPLEST place on the internet to learn how to do things that caused me trouble.
 That way, if this is found, someone doesn't have to do the same digging I had to do.

 # What is OAuth2?